SiyungCho/seroflow/docs/load.md

     - `"replace"`: File exists, File will be overwritten with new data.
     - Default: `append`
   - `on_error` *("raises", "ignore", optional)*:
-    - `"raises"`: Raises Exceptions terminating `Pypeline` execution.
+    - `"raises"`: Raises Exceptions terminating `Pipeline` execution.
-    - `"ignore"`: Ignores Exceptions terminating the `ODBCLoader` without terminating the `Pypeline` execution.
+    - `"ignore"`: Ignores Exceptions terminating the `ODBCLoader` without terminating the `Pipeline` execution.
   - `step_name` (str, optional):
     - The name of the loader step
     - Default: `ODBCLoader`"